MrThearMan/dynamics-client/docs/docs.md

 - not_found_ok: bool = False - No entities found should not raise NotFound error, but return empty list instead.
-- next_link: Optional[str] = None - Request the next set of records from this link instead.
+- query: Optional[str] = None - Use this url instead of building it from current query parameters.

 Make a GET request to the Dataverse API with currently added query options.

-[**Error Simplification Available**:
+**Error Simplification Available**:
-This and the other HTTP-method -functions are decorated with a decorator, that can take some extra options: `simplify_errors` (If set `True`, will simplify all errors occurring during the excecution of the function to just a single DynamicsException with a default error message) and `raise_separately` (A list exception types to exclude from the simplification,
+This and the other HTTP-methods are decorated with a decorator, that can take some extra options: `simplify_errors` (If set `True`, will simplify all errors occurring during the excecution of the function to just a single DynamicsException with a default error message) and `raise_separately` (A list exception types to exclude from the simplification,